Simponic/sochess/README.md

 # SoChess is Web-Socket Chess

-This is a project for HackUSU 2022 using MongoDB, Express, and Rust for a CLI client that we were hoping to use a SocketIO binding with..
+This is a project for HackUSU 2022 using MongoDB, Express, and Rust for a CLI client that we were hoping to use a SocketIO binding with.

 Is @CodeTriangle proud of the work done for the Rust chess CLI?
 Yes.
 And it looks really good I must say.